airbytehq/airbyte/docs/setup-guide/destinations/clickhouse.md

 * **Database**
 * **Jdbc\_url\_params**

-## Output Schema

-Each stream will be output into its own table in ClickHouse.
-Each table will contain 3 columns:

-* `_daspire_ab_id`: a uuid assigned by Daspire to each event that is processed.
-The column type in ClickHouse is String.

-* `_daspire_emitted_at`: a timestamp representing when the event was pulled from the data source.
-The column type in ClickHouse is DateTime64.

-* `_daspire_data`: a json blob representing with the event data.
-The column type in ClickHouse is String.

-## Naming Conventions
+### Naming conventions

 From [ClickHouse SQL Identifiers syntax](https://clickhouse.com/docs/en/sql-reference/syntax/):

-* SQL identifiers and key words must begin with a letter (a-z, but also letters with diacritical marks and non-Latin letters) or an underscore (\_).
+* SQL identifiers and keywords must begin with a letter (a-z, but also letters with diacritical marks and non-Latin letters) or an underscore (\_).

-* Subsequent characters in an identifier or key word can be letters, underscores, digits (0-9).
+* Subsequent characters in an identifier or keyword can be letters, underscores, or digits (0-9).

 * Identifiers can be quoted or non-quoted.
 The latter is preferred.

-* If you want to use identifiers the same as keywords or you want to use other symbols in identifiers, quote it using double quotes or backticks, for example, "id", id.
+* If you want to use identifiers the same as keywords or you want to use other symbols in identifiers, quote it using double quotes or backticks, for example, `id`.

-* If you want to write portable applications you are advised to always quote a particular name or never quote it.
+* If you want to write portable applications, you are advised to always quote a particular name or never quote it.

-Therefore, Daspire ClickHouse destination will create tables and schemes using the Unquoted identifiers when possible or fallback to Quoted Identifiers if the names contain special characters.
+Therefore, the Daspire ClickHouse destination will create tables and schemas using the Unquoted identifiers when possible or fallback to Quoted Identifiers if the names contain special characters.